ysoldak/fpvc-target/README.md

 Operation modes can be switched at any time with a help of the mode switch, see Wiring.

 ### Test Mode (default)
-"Signal" and "Ground" of RC PWM TRIG must be disconnected.
+"SCL" and "GND" must be disconnected.

 Test mode is indicated by a sigle pixel/led moving back and forth.